 No matter how you choose to plan out your paleo meals, it won’t take long for you to get the hang of it and it will come as natural as picking up that take out menu.

 4 Have Snacks Ready

 While it isn’t a requirement of your paleo diet to snack, most of us start searching for a snack at some point or another during the day or late evening.
-Obviously, most of the go to snacks we have all come accustomed to grabbing from the pantry are off limits.
-But, that doesn’t mean you have to give up your daily snack all together; you just need to switch it out for a healthier, paleo option.
+Obviously, most of the go-to snacks we have all come accustomed to grabbing from the pantry are off limits.
+But, that doesn’t mean you have to give up your daily snack altogether; you just need to switch it out for a healthier, paleo option.
 Try some of these simple switches: